Why You Should Own Johnson Controls International

 How Global Trends will Benefit Johnson Controls

-According to Johnson Controls VP and GM, Middle East and Africa, Ashraf Abdalla:
+According to Johnson Controls VP and GM, Middle East and Africa, Ashraf Abdalla,

 Our products and solutions increase efficiency and productivity, helping our customers achieve their financial and sustainability goals and our growth strategies are shaped by global trends.
 Young, growing populations, rising urbanization, growing demand for energy efficiency and sustainability, coupled with increasing digitalization in buildings, positions Johnson Controls to add unique value for customers through its total building solutions offering.”